Ractor - Ruby's Actor-like concurrent abstraction

 Closing Ractor's ports

-close incoming/outgoing ports (similar toQueue#close
+close the ports (similar toQueue#close

 - When a Ractor terminates, the ports are closed automatically.

-Example (try to take from closed Ractor):
+Example (try to get a result from closed Ractor):

 r = Ractor.new do